snowplow-archive/scalding-example-project/README.md

     [info] + A WordCount job should
 	[info]   + count words correctly
 	[info] Passed: : Total 2, Failed 0, Errors 0, Passed 2, Skipped 0

-When inside the SBT console, simply type `test` to see the above.

 ## Running on Amazon EMR